The-Scripters-Guild/ForgeWiki/forge/gameplay/audio/README.md

 ## Audio Emitters

 Audio Emitters are unique because their primary purpose is solely to emit audio.
-While some other objects like FX can also produce sound as a secondary function (typically restricted to a predetermined loop), the Audio Emitter allows for selecting from 24 different categories of audio loops, ranging from Alarms to Water and Insect sounds.
+While some other objects like FX can also produce sound as a secondary function, the Audio Emitter allows for selecting from 24 different categories of audio loops, ranging from Alarms to Water and Insect sounds.

 These emitters feature functionality that allows them to play distinct sounds for "friendly" and "enemy" players based on the object's Team setting.
-Players sharing a team with the object are considered friendly; if the object's Team is set to Neutral, the "friendly" sound plays for all players.
+Players sharing a team with the object are considered friendly.
+Also if the object's Team is set to Neutral, the "friendly" sound plays for all players.

 ### Volume and Playback